PoslinskiNet/ember-testing-guide/README.md

 // run the suite in the terminal in watch mode - you can also inspect the app in that mode
 $ ember test -s

-// filter the test suite and running only the tests that matches the filter
+// filter the test suite and running only the tests that match the filter
 $ ember test -f 'some string'
 ```

-Also, by default, test runner is available in `/tests` tab of your app: http://localhost:4200/tests
+Also, by default, the test runner is available in `/tests` tab of your app: http://localhost:4200/tests

 <p align="right"><a href="#Table-of-Contents">back to top :arrow_up:</a></p>

 * * *

 # Fake backend
-Let's write a simple backend for our app so we can test it easily and we don't have to wait for the real backend to be up and running and we decouple our client app test suite from another application.
-The other upside of such approach is that we document how the backend should work like and we can send such definition to backend devs so they can align with us with already working code.
+Let's write a simple backend for our app so we can test it easily and we don't have to wait for the real backend to be up and running.
+We can also decouple our client app test suite from another application.
+The other upside of such an approach is that we document how the backend should work.
+We can send such definition to backend devs so they can align with us with already working code.

-When API devs implement complete solution based on our fake backend, everything should work the same, so our app can just us the API in the production without further adjustments.
+When API devs implement a complete solution based on our fake backend, everything should work the same.
+Our app can just use the API in the production without further adjustments.

 Let's add a proper add-on: